 - 1. Speakers and listener's head form unilateral triangle (3 x 60 degrees) with the distance between speakers being exactly equal to distance head-speaker. - 2.
 Head must be in exactly middle of the speaker base and the speaker base must be exactly symmetrical versus side walls.
 We place speakers and measure the distance from side walls with 1 cm accuracy. - 3.
 The distance of the speakers to the side walls and speakers to rear wall should not be equal.
 We recommend 1,4 times smaller or 1,4 times larger distance- but not equal.
 We measure that counting from the magnet of the bass driver. - 4.
 Distance from rear wall of speaker and rear wall of the room should be no less than 0,5 m or 2 feet. - 5.
 Ideally, the tweeter should be at the height of the ear or up to 10 cm higher, but nOT LOWER.
-Speakers with tweeters lower than 90 cm sound terribly wrong. - 6.
+Speakers with tweeters lower than 90 cm sound terribly wrong.
+In such event do everything you can to elevate the speaker by means of stands, bases or just cement block or at least lower the listening seat as much as possible. - 6.
 The chair or sofa should not have the back support higher than the person's shoulders in other words should not be just behind the ears - 7.
 Feet are the second ears of our body.
 They receive a lot of vibration stimulation and the brain combines this with the hearing.
 So we advise to have a piece of floor without any carpet directly where our feet are.
-Listening with feet (preferably bare) on the hard floor greatly enhances our perception of music.
-It is advisable to have rug or carper between listener and speakers but not under the feet. - 8.
-It is advisable to put something soft directly on the wall behind the speakers
+Listening with feet (preferably bare)

+on the hard floor greatly enhances our perception of music.
+It is advisable to have rug or carper between listener and speakers but not under the feet.

-9. The so called toe-in - the degree by which the speakers face the listener and not alongside the walls straight - is very critical.
+- 8. It is advisable to put something soft directly on the wall behind the speakers - 9.
+The so called toe-in the degree by which the speakers face the listener and not alongside the walls straight is very critical.
 The rule of thumb is to toe in half way between standing straight and aiming at the listeners ear.
 Or slightly more straight, but not more towards the head.
+Over- toe-in kills the soundstage.